+Our Anchorage plastic surgeons want their patients from the Kenai Peninsula and Wasilla, Palmer, and other Mat-Su Valley communities to take breast health seriously.
 Breast cancer is the second leading cause of cancer death in American women.
 It can affect women of almost any age, often occurring in the prime of life.
 Knowledge, not fear, will enable you to take a positive approach to breast health and care.
 Please take a moment to read this important information regarding breast evaluation.

 An understanding of the normal breast and surrounding structures will help you understand what is normal breast tissue and appreciate changes that might indicate need for further evaluation.

 Many factors affect the normal breast starting with the onset of puberty, pregnancy and continuing up to menopause.
 Your menstrual cycle, medications (birth control pills and estrogen replacement therapy) and weight gain/loss may affect the size and consistency of the breast.

 Breast evaluation should consist of three separate but equally important steps:

 - Professional breast exam

 - Annual mammograms

 Monthly breast self examinations (BSE) will take only several minutes each month and can be life saving.
 By checking your breasts every month you will become familiar with the consistency of your breasts and you will be able to detect small changes which may need further evaluation.